Healthplan Spain

 Immune Support

 October and November bring cooler, changeable weather to the Mediterranean coast.
-Prickly pear delivers a massive vitamin C punch, which helps the immune system fend off colds, flu, and seasonal fatigue.
+Prickly pear delivers a massive vitamin C punch, helping the immune system fend off colds, flu, and seasonal fatigue.
 The fruit’s beta-carotene and other antioxidants also fight free radicals, protecting the body from cellular damage caused by pollution and sun exposure.

 Digestive Health